50 Years After Disposable Needles, Dirty Injections Still Cause Infections

 Clinics and long term care facilities are more likely to make mistakes in proper needle usage than large hospitals.
 But that doesn’t mean you are risk free when receiving injections at a hospital.
 You can reduce your risk by always asking if the needle being used in your skin or being used in your IV is a new one.

-The medical malpractice attorney at the Law Office of Kelley J. Johnson understands the risks you assume when you go in for medical treatment.
+The Indianapolis medical malpractice attorney at the Law Office of Kelley J. Johnson understands the risks you assume when you go in for medical treatment.
 But we know that mistakes like this aren’t just par for the course.
 When you are the victim of any medical error, you deserve justice.
 Contact our office today to discuss your case and how we might be able to help.